Hybrid power: Solar and wind

 Combined use of wind+solar systems results, in many places, in a smoother/cleaner power output since the resources are anti-correlated.
 Therefore, the combined use of wind and solar systems is crucial for a large-scale grid integration.

 In 2019 in western Minnesota, a $5m hybrid system was installed.
 It runs 500 kW of solar power through the inverter of a 2 MW wind turbine, increasing the capacity factor and reducing costs by $150,000 per year.
 Purchase contracts limits the local distributor to a 5% maximum of self-generation.

 Solar panels on the already existing wind turbines has been tested, but produced blinding rays of light that posed a threat to airplanes.
 A solution was to produce tinted solar panels that do not reflect as much light.
 Another proposed design was to have a vertical axis wind turbine coated in solar cells that are able to absorb sunlight from any angle.

 Other solar hybrids include solar-wind systems.
 The combination of wind and solar has the advantage that the two sources complement each other because the peak operating times for each system occur at different times of the day and year.
 The power generation of such a hybrid system is more constant and fluctuates less than each of the two component subsystems.
+The world’s largest renewable energy park of 30 GW solar-wind hybrid capacity is under installation in Gujarat.